bunto/bunto/site/_docs/github-pages.md

   <p>
     Our friends at GitHub have provided the
     <a href="https://github.com/github/pages-gem">github-pages</a>
-    gem which is used to manage Jekyll and its dependencies on GitHub Pages.
+    gem which is used to manage Bunto and its dependencies on GitHub Pages.
 Using it in your projects means that when you deploy your site to GitHub Pages, you will not be caught by unexpected differences between various versions of the gems.
 To use the